He thinks our generation is frightened and apocalyptic.

 You’re right, news is very intense.
 I spend most of my life worrying about what I see on the news.

-It’s like the terror alert system that the government has in order to keep us on our toes.
+It’s like the terror alert system that the government have in order to keep us on our toes.

 Nothing but Jimmy Savile.